-You are free to withdraw your consent to your relative's participation at any time without giving a reason and any study treatment would be stopped.
+You are free to withdraw your consent to the patient's participation at any time without giving a reason and any study treatment would be stopped.
 This would not affect the standard of care they receive in any other way or their legal rights.
-If you choose to withdraw your relative from the trial they would continue to receive propofol as part of their usual care.
+If you choose to withdraw the patient from the trial they would continue to receive Propofol as part of their usual care.